dv-lse/fdi-patent-innovate/data/narrative.md

   region: Asia
 :::

 Some factors make regions more receptive to foreign firms’ interventions.
-Foreign direct investments in computers and drugs lead to powerful increase in regional innovation.
-Innovation in these two technologies relies greatly on collaborations.
-As FDIs foster
+Foreign direct investments in computers and drugs lead to powerful increases in regional innovation.
+Innovation in these two technologies relies greatly on collaborations, as FDIs foster collaborations between foreign firms and local firms, as well as among local firms themselves, it is normal to see the largest increases in the most collaborative fields.

 #